-Alcohol is widely consumed in Lebanon and alcoholic drinks make up a significant proportion of all drinks exports.
+Alcohol is widely consumed in Lebanon, and alcoholic drinks make up a significant proportion of all drinks imports.
 Whisky is particularly popular.

 Sugars and confectionery products were Lebanon’s 4th most imported food and drink item in 2017 (CCIB, 2017).
 Due to Lebanon’s high costs of production, imported products are very popular due both to their cheaper price and their perceived quality.

 Lebanese consumers are becoming increasingly aware of the implications of food choices for health and wellness.
 Their purchasing behaviour reflects a trend towards healthy and organic food, in which even snack foods are included.

 UK brands have found considerable success in Lebanon through franchising arrangements.

 Success of UK brands

 Lebanon has long been considered one of the most cosmopolitan and progressive countries in the region.
 The taste of Lebanese consumers is widely known to be European.
 UK brands such as Ted Baker, Karen Millen and Monsoon have opened several successful outlets across Lebanon.

 Fashion plays a pivotal role in Lebanese and Middle Eastern society.
 Social gatherings are a core part of the culture and women in particular tend to put considerable effort into their outfits for these events, resulting in high demand for fashionable clothing.

 The UK exported over £60 million worth of medicinal and pharmaceuticals to Lebanon in 2018 (ONS, 2019).
 There is continued opportunity for UK businesses in the sector to enter the Lebanese market.